-Being a mom is one of the most rewarding jobs out there, but it can also be one of the most challenging.
+Being a mom is one of the most rewarding jobs out there, but it can be one of the most challenging.
 This is especially true for moms who are passionate about working and want to keep thriving in their careers.
 While laws and company policies for working parents are getting better, we still have a long way to go.
 Especially in the United States.
-That’s why many mothers become “mompreneurs,” starting their own businesses or working for themselves so they can focus on their families without abandoning their professional ambitions.
-Stay-at-home-moms can also be stay-at-home-entrepreneurs, but it might be hard to figure out where to start and how to stay motivated.
+That’s why many mothers become “mompreneurs,”.
+Starting their own businesses or working for themselves so they can focus on their families without abandoning their professional ambitions.
+Stay at home moms can also be stay at home entrepreneurs.
+It might be hard to figure out where to start and how to stay motivated.

-Here are 7 tips for the budding “mompreneur” that will keep you active, engaged and excited about work.
+Here are 7 tips for the budding “mompreneur” that will keep you active, engaged and excited about work

-#1 Dust off your interviewing skills.
-If you want to start a service-related business, like organizing houses, pet sitting, nannying or tutoring, potential clients will want to interview you to see if you’re a good fit.
+1. Dust off your interviewing skills.
+If you want to start a service related business, like organizing houses, pet sitting, nannying or tutoring, potential clients will want to interview you to see if you’re a good fit.
 Prepare and practice for each interview to make an amazing first impression.
 This includes looking up potential questions and knowing how you should respond, as well as having a list of references you can share.

-#4 Find a good idea you enjoy.
+4. Find a good idea you enjoy.
 Being a “mompreneur” means doing something you enjoy almost as much as a you enjoy being a mom.
 If you were once a rising star in the professional world, focus on becoming a consultant in your former field.
 For those who are creative or crafty, make and sell your specialty items on Etsy.
 And for those moms out there with specialized skills, like accountants or writers, take on a few clients and slowly work to build your base.